dtrungtin/actor-booking-scraper/README.md

 Otherwise the output will be much more comprehensive, especially the `rooms` array.
 When `checkIn` and `checkOut` INPUT attributes are set, `rooms` array will contain more detailed info such as price or room features.
 These fields will be omitted without `checkIn` and `checkOut` specified.

 Reviews will also be included in a detailed result.
 You'll get `categoryReviews` with review score for the individual criteria such as location, staff or value for money.
-Apart from `categoryReviews`, the result will also contain `reviews` array holding structured reviews directly from the users.
-You'll always find at least a few reviews from the detail page preview in there (10 reviews at the most).
-If you'd like to scrape more reviews, you'll need to set `maxReviewsPages` accordingly.
-For `maxReviewsPages = 1`, one extra request for reviews pagination will be enqueued.
+Apart from `categoryReviews`, the result will also contain `userReviews` array holding structured reviews directly from the users.
+When a detail page contains preview reviews (10 at the most), they can be extracted without crawling separate review pages.
+If you'd like to scrape more than 10 reviews, you'll need to set `maxReviews` accordingly.
+For `maxReviews = 25`, one extra request for reviews pagination will be enqueued.
 Each review page offers 25 reviews as the maximum.
-Depending on the `extractReviewerName` input field, the `guestName` field will be provided or excluded.
+Depending on the `scrapeReviewerName` input field value, the `guestName` field will be provided or excluded.

 ```json
 {